spring-io/dataflow.spring.io/content/documentation/pages/7-resources/3-faq.md

 <!--QUESTION#kafkacompatibility-->

-What is the Apache Kafka vs. Spring Cloud Stream compatibility?
+What is the Apache Kafka versus Spring Cloud Stream compatibility?

 See the [compatibility matrix](https://github.com/spring-cloud/spring-cloud-stream/wiki/Kafka-Client-Compatibility) in the Wiki.